-With the world focused on climate change, more are putting emphasis on leading lives that are ‘sustainable’ and ‘eco-friendly’.
+With the world focused on climate change, more are emphasising leading lives that are ‘sustainable’ and ‘eco-friendly’.
 And more importantly, as a homeowner, what can you do to help?

 While committing to the lifestyle requires dedication and effort, start small.
-It is possible for you to make a change, step by step, with these 10 good habits!
+You can make a change, step by step, with these 13 good habits!
 They will do you and the Earth a huge favour in the long run.

 1. Have A Recycling Corner At Home